aliabbasi-engr/nios-II/README.md

 # Intel Nios II
-Project details will be added soon.
+Project details will be added soon!